-LOW SLOPE: All roof shingles applied to a low slope deck (2" to below 4" per foot) require the use of CertainTeed WinterGuardTM Waterproofing Shingle Underlayment, or its equivalent, applied over the entire deck surface.
+LOW SLOPE: All roof shingles applied to a low slope deck (2" to below 4" per foot) require the use of CertainTeed WinterGuard® Waterproofing Shingle Underlayment, or its equivalent, applied over the entire deck surface.
 Consult the WinterGuard and individual shingle application instructions for details.

-- For low slopes, underlayment equivalents to WinterGuard include: 1) waterproofing shingle underlayments meeting ASTM D1970; and - 2) two layers of 36" (915 mm) wide felt shingle underlayment lapped 19" (485 mm).
-Shingle underlayment should meet ASTM D6757, ASTM D4869 Type I or ASTM D226 Type I (except when applying LandMark TL or Presidential TL Shake shingles).
+- For low slopes, underlayment equivalents to WinterGuard include: - 1) waterproofing shingle underlayments meeting ASTM D1970; - 2) in areas not prone to snow or ice, two layers of CertainTeed DiamondDeck® or RoofRunnerTM in shingle fashion (half lap) per the low-slope application instructions. - 3) in areas not prone to snow or ice, two layers of 36" (915 mm) wide felt shingle underlayment lapped 19" (485 mm).

+Shingle underlayment should meet ASTM D6757, ASTM D4869 Type I or ASTM D226 Type I (except when applying LandMark® TL or Presidential® TL Shake shingles).

 Because water drains slowly from these slopes, there is a greater chance of water back-up and damage from ice-dams.
 The application instructions for each CertainTeed roofing product indicate the minimum slope below which the product must not be applied, and a range of slopes where "low slope" application instructions must be followed.
-These instructions call for the use of a waterproofing shingle underlayment, such as CertainTeed WinterGuard[TM] Waterproofing Shingle Underlayment, or it's equivalent.
-However, careful consideration of local weather and the use of a waterproof underlayment meeting ASTM D 1970 are thought to be a good practice by CertainTeed.
+These instructions call for the use of a waterproofing shingle underlayment, such as CertainTeed WinterGuard Waterproofing Shingle Underlayment, or it's equivalent.
+However, careful consideration of local weather and the use of a waterproof underlayment meeting ASTM D 1970 are thought to be a good practice and recommended by CertainTeed.
 Follow the application instructions for the particular shingle.
-Note the special low slope application requirements for the two products below:
+Note the special low slope application requirements for the products below:

-LANDMARK TL AND PRESIDENTIAL TL SHINGLES: Low slope application requires a layer of WinterGuard or an equivalent product over the entire roof deck.
+◆ LANDMARK® TL AND PRESIDENTIAL® TL SHINGLES:

+Low slope application requires a layer of WinterGuard or an equivalent product over the entire roof deck.
 A double layer of asphalt felt underlayment is not an acceptable alternative when applying these products.

-COLD WEATHER CLIMATES (ALL SLOPES): Application of WinterGuard or its equivalent is strongly recommended whenever there is a possibility of ice build-up.
+COLD WEATHER CLIMATES (ALL SLOPES): Application of WinterGuard or a waterproofing shingle underlayment meeting ASTM D1970 is strongly recommended whenever there is a possibility of ice build-up.
 Follow manufacturer's application instructions.